Comedian among 5 held for 'indecent' remarks on Hindu deities | Politics

 Comedian among 5 held for 'indecent' remarks on Hindu deities

-A stand-up comedian and four others were arrested for allegedly passing indecent remarks against Hindu deities and Union Home Minister Amit Shah during a show at Indore in Madhya Pradesh, a police official said on Saturday.
-Police said the comedy show was held at a cafe in 56 Dukan area in the city on Friday.
+Munawar Faruqui, a stand-up comedian from Gujarat, was arrested along with four others after the son of a BJP MLA complained against him for alleged indecent remarks made against Hindu deities and Union Home Minister Amit Shah during a show at Indore in Madhya Pradesh, a police official said on Saturday.
+Police said the comedy show was held at a cafe in 56 Dukan area of Indore on Friday.

-The complaint in this regard was filed by Eklavya Singh Gaur (36), son of local BJP MLA Malini Laxman Singh Gaur, based on which comedian Munawar Faruqui and four others were arrested, police said.
-Gaur and his associates had gone to the show as audience, where they objected to the comments and created a ruckus over it.
+Eklavya Singh Gaur (36), son of local BJP legislator Malini Laxman Singh Gaur, filed the complaint in this regard, police said.
+Gaur said he and his associates had gone to the show as audience, where the comedian made the remarks.
+They objected to his comments and created ruckus over it.
 They also forced the event to stop.

 As per the complaint, indecent remarks were passed against Hindu gods and goddesses and Union Home Minister Amit Shah during the show, Sharma said.
 Four other arrested persons were identified as Edwin Anthony, Prakhar Vyas, Priyam Vyas and Nalin Yadav, the police said.